Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Find Shortcut iterations.' clearly indicates a search action on iterations, but lacks specificity.
-It does not differentiate from sibling tools like iterations-get-by-id or iterations-get-active, which also find iterations more precisely.
+The description 'Find Shortcut iterations.' clearly states the tool's action (find) and resource (iterations).
+However, it does not differentiate from sibling iteration tools like iterations-get-active or iterations-get-upcoming, which have overlapping purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.